Everything To Know About Shopify SEO in 2022

-Alt text: Write descriptive alt tags that explain what each image is.
-Tempting though it may be to cram in more keywords, only include keywords if it's natural.
+Image Alt text: Write descriptive alt text that explains what each image is.
+Tempting though it may be to cram in more keywords into alt text, only include keywords if it's natural in your alt text.

 Image size: Large images can slow down your pages.
 Compress images to improve page speeds.

-Shopify can be annoying when it comes to URLs.
+Shopify can prove annoying when it comes to URLs.

 It sometimes adds strings to certain URLs that you CANNOT change.